Qarik-Group/runbooks/services.md

 bosh -e blacksmith-bosh-env-name -d service-deployment-name deploy service-deployment-name.yml
 ```

-Note: BOSH will stop stop the service, wait for the process to finish, then terminate the stemcell, boot the new service and attach the disk and start it.
+Note: BOSH will stop the service, wait for the process to finish, then terminate the stemcell, boot the new service and attach the disk and start it.